 - Install a door barricade: These are bars that you mount on your door in brackets.
 They install quickly and prevent thieves from using crowbars to jimmy open doors.

 As for door locks, deadbolts are the most popular choice.
-Remember though, for the deadbolt to work, your door frame actually has to be sturdy – hence the importance of reinforcing your doorframe.
+Remember that for the deadbolt to work, your doorframe has to be sturdy – hence the importance of reinforcing your doorframe.

-A lot of people are opting for “smart locks” which use codes or your smartphone to unlock the door.
+Many people are opting for “smart locks,” which use codes or your smartphone to unlock the door.

-These locking systems are still in their infancy though, so you might want to wait until the technology progresses to invest in a system.
+These locking systems are still in their infancy, so you might want to wait until the technology progresses to invest in a system.